carlos-gmartin/Financial-Truth-Guard/README.TXT

 - Upon visiting the homepage, Financial Truth Guard retrieves recent news articles related to financial markets.
 - Select a news article to view its details.
-- Choose a model (Naive Bayes or CNN) to classify the article.
+- Choose a model (Naive Bayes or CNN or pilot model) to classify the article.
 - The traffic light indicator provides a visual representation of the likelihood of fake news.
 - The extracted fake news words are displayed for further analysis.

-## Contributing

-Contributions to Financial Truth Guard are welcome!
-Here's how you can contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature/my-feature` or `git checkout -b bugfix/my-bug-fix`.
-3. Make your changes and commit them: `git commit -m 'Add some feature'`.
-4. Push to your branch: `git push origin feature/my-feature`.
-5. Submit a pull request with your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements